celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 #### Implement a deadline module into the state machine that will halt at a hardcoded height

+There are a few different mechanisms that we could use to add a constant that would halt all nodes in the network.
 This could be as simple as:

 ```go
 func BeginBlocker(k keeper.Keeper, ctx sdk.Context, _ abci.RequestBeginBlock) {